A maximum penalised likelihood approach for semiparametric accelerated failure time models with time-varying covariates and partly interval censoring: Introduction

 \section{Introduction}

-Cox proportional hazard models \citep{Cox1972} and accelerated failure time (AFT) models \citep{Prentice1978} serve as two of the leading approaches in the modelling of covariate effects on survival data.
-The use of an AFT model is appealing as it asserts a direct relationship between the time to event and covariates, wherein the failure times are either accelerated or decelerated by a multiplicative factor in the presence of these covariates.
+Cox proportional hazards models \citep{Cox1972} and accelerated failure time (AFT) models \citep{Prentice1978} serve as two of the leading approaches to modelling covariate effects on survival data.
+The use of an AFT model is appealing as it asserts a direct relationship between the time-to-event and covariates, wherein the failure times are either accelerated or decelerated by a multiplicative factor in the presence of these covariates.
 Furthermore, the AFT model emerges as a viable alternative when the proportional hazards assumption, required to use a Cox model, does not hold.

-Semiparametric AFT models are obtained when the error distribution, or the corresponding baseline hazard function, is unspecified.
-This complicates estimating the regression coefficients compared to a parametric AFT model, as the baseline hazard function now needs to be estimated as well.
+To avoid specifying the error distribution or the corresponding baseline hazard function, one may choose to employ a semiparametric AFT model.
+However, this may complicate the estimation of regression coefficients compared to a parametric AFT model, particularly in cases where the model includes interval-censored survival times \citep{Li2020} or time-varying covariates \citep{Ma2023}.
 Currently, there are several model fitting methods available in the literature for fitting semiparametric AFT models with time-fixed covariates.
 These include rank-based estimator approaches \citep{Prentice1978, Jin2003, Chiou2014}, the Buckley-James (least-squares type) estimator approach \citep{Buckley1979, Jin2006} and its generalised version \citep{Gao2017}, a smoothed error distribution approximation approach \citep{Komarek2005} and a baseline hazard approximation approach \citep{Li2020}.
-However, extending most of these methods to settings involving time-varying covariates poses significant challenges.
+However, extending most of these methods to settings involving both time-varying covariates and interval censoring poses significant challenges.